GustafEnebog/project-2/README.md

 ## Features

 ### The Logo and Favicon
-+ The font Nasalization was used for the logo becasue it feels Modern, exciting, and scientific (https://www.dafont.com/nasalization.font)
++ The font Nasalization was used for the logo becasue it feels Modern, exciting, and hightec (https://www.dafont.com/nasalization.font)
 + The favicon is made up by the W in the WINGIT-logo.
 + The favicon has been produced in all relevant file formats.